tcitrogg/-wiki/README.md

 - [x] fix the copy alert and make it better, _not using alert_
 - [x] add error page
 - [%] add a `writer` with `preview` by the side
-- [ ] fix the download Wiki articles
+- [*] fix the download Wiki articles
+  - finished but not sure i should do that
 - [x] fix search page
 - [ ] fix the side nav bar
 - [x] fix the space between domain titles replace with %20 or something else